 Once the relation of things to each other as similar according to the same qualities is established, the sample is no longer necessary and the word can bring them to mind as a kind by itself.
-The reason for this is that, in the 'one-to-many' relation, a

-Figure 7.
-Visualizing Vigotsky's experiment. polarity is established whereby the one is maintained as a point of reference and the many are compared to it one-by-one.
-The word, taking the place of the 'one,' maintains the polarity, bringing forward the relation of the 'many' to each other, as well as to itself.
+The reason for this is that, in the 'one-to-many' relation, polarity is established whereby the one is maintained as a point of reference and the many are compared to it one-by-one.
+Theword, taking the place of the 'one,' maintains the polarity, bringing forward the relation of the 'many' to each other, as well as to itself.
 (See Figures 8 and 9.)